June 2, 2021

 February 12, 2021

-David Bowie – The Rise and Fall of Ziggy Stardust and the Spiders From Mars (1972, Pop Rock)
+David Bowie – The Rise and Fall of Ziggy Stardust and the Spiders From Mars (1972, Glam Rock)

 An undeniable classic from start to finish.
 While the overly eloquent style, theme, and lyrics may make the album seem very complex and esoteric, under the surface are some of the best simple pop tracks ever.
 Anyone of any age could have a ton of fun with this album.
 Recommended to anyone, especially good for an entry point to Bowie’s vast variety of music.